mastazi/matrix-mult-gui/README.md

 # matrix-mult-gui

+## How to run
-Before using, open .env.example and follow the instructions there.
+Before running for the first time, open .env.example and follow the instructions there.

 ## Project setup
 ```